繁體中文PortuguêsLinkssearch

 Immigration clearance procedures for Macao residents

-* For criminal cases, the Macao residents should report to the local police first.
+* If criminal element is involved, the Macao resident should report the case to the local police authorities first.

 Best viewed with IE9.0 or above, 1024 X 768 or higher resolution.